Visit the Judean Desert

 Their days were structured around immersions in water, the writing of ancient scriptures and community meals.

-Their written testimonies on parchment manuscripts have been preserved for more than 2000 years in jars stored in caves not far from the site and were discovered in the middle of the 20th century almost intact, thanks to the region's dry temperature.
+Their written testimonies on parchment manuscripts have been preserved for more than 2000 years in jars stored in caves not far from the site.
+They were discovered in the middle of the 20th century almost intact thanks to the region's dry temperature.

 These are the oldest Jewish manuscripts of the Old Testament (the Torah) found to date.

-Jeremie, the Sababa Tours private tour guide will accompany you to the heart of the desert and bring you his knowledge about Qumran.
+Jeremie, the Sababa Tours private tour guide will accompany you to the heart of the desert and share with you his knowledge about Qumran.

 A miracle of nature

-Ein Gedi is an oasis in the middle of the desert, on several levels it is possible to take a bath in fresh spring water, while contemplating the dead sea on the horizon.
+Ein Gedi is an oasis in the middle of the desert.
+On several levels it is possible to take a bath in fresh spring water, while watching the dead sea on the horizon.

-Rich in fauna and flora, we will see ibexes on the rocks they live on the site.
+Rich in fauna and flora, we will see ibexes on the rocks that live on the site.